codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 ## Building the backend

-Next, we’ll build the backend for our app which will consist of the `dbconfig.php` and `app.php` files mentioned earlier.
+Next, we’ll build the backend for our app which will consist of the `db_connect.php` and `app.php` files mentioned earlier.

 ### Configuring SQLite